medibloc/explorer/README.md

 Mac : https://github.com/rajivkanaujia/alphaworks/wiki/Install-MySQL-using-Homebrew

 Default database name is "medi_explorer".
-You can change database name in `server/config/default.js`.
+You can change database name or host in `server/config/default.js`.
 Create this database with mysql command-line.

 And then, You must configure ENVIRONMNET VARIABLES with your DB username & password